 - Topics considered "perverse" could not be discussed or depicted in any way.
 Such topics included—but were not limited to— homosexuality, miscegenation (interracial relationships), bestiality, and venereal diseases.

 - Studios used the explicitly racist ban on depicting miscegenation to justify the exclusion of non-white actors from employment: they reasoned that the Code would be breached if either actor or character was of a differing race.
 Anna May Wong, the leading Chinese-American actress of the time, was rejected as the female lead in The Good Earth because the male lead was white actor Paul Muni.
+In fact, Anna May Wong only made one film in which she got to kiss her white co-star (Java Head, which was made in the UK).
 Ironically, this was done despite the fact that the Code actually advocated for the "inherent dignity of foreign peoples" and insisted that their cultures not be undeservedly slurred of course, this didn't really help American non-whites (especially not the Japanese during World War II).

 - The bestiality ban was part of the reason for changes to Red Hot Riding Hood's original ending, which showed the Wolf forced into marriage by the Grandma, then years later taking his half-human, half-lupine children to the nightclub to see Red perform.
 (The original ending, much like the "erection takes", existed on a Director's Cut that was sent to overseas soldiers.)